adi73434/web-tutorials-and-snippets/notes/performance.md

 ## NGINX
-- "Cache" you GZipped files by zipping them yourself, and using `gzip static`.
+- "Cache" you GZipped files by zipping them yourself, and using `gzip_static on`.
 NGINX will look for a `.gz` file with the same name as requested
 - - https://stackoverflow.com/questions/50842071/cache-gziped-content-with-nginx